 Sample Description.
 The unit of observation in our analysis is a country-sector-year.
 We limit our final panel of data to the years 1995 to 2015.
-Years prior to 1995 lack trade data for many countries and including later years would cause truncation issues for patents and forward citations, which are the main data used for our innovation outcome variables.
+Years prior to 1995 lack trade data for many countries and including later years would give rise to truncation issues for patents and forward citations, which are the main data used for our innovation outcome variables.
 We also limit the set of countries in our final sample based on their population, triadic patenting activity, and export-to-GDP and import-to-GDP ratios.
 We do this to avoid including countries where patenting outcomes may be too noisy, or countries that act as intermediaries in the global trade network.
-Appendix B provides the details of our sample selection procedure.
+Online Appendix B provides the details of our sample selection procedure.

-5.1 Outcome Variables
+5.1.
+Outcome variables

 Table 1 summarizes, defines, and describes the main outcomes variables.
 The conceptual framework illustrates the relationship between frontier knowledge spillovers and innovation outcomes.
 The focus is on the rate of innovation as the main outcome variable, which we measure in the data using both the rate of patenting (Patents) and the citation-weighted rate of patenting (FwdCites).
-We also look at the average quality of patents, measured by the number of forward citations per patent (FwdRate), to examine both the intensive and extensive margin effects of frontier knowledge spillovers.
+We also use the average quality of patents, measured by the number of forward citations per patent (FwdRate), to examine both the intensive and extensive margin effects of frontier knowledge spillovers.

 We also examine evidence on the extent to which trade of embodied technology is a source of technology diffusion and leads to higher flows of knowledge from the US.
 Specifically, we use the backward citation information underlying the knowledge IO table as a measure of cross-country knowledge flows.
-We construct three outcome variables measuring total backward citations to US patents (USBackCites), the per-patent rate of backward citations to US patents (USBackRate), and the share of backward citations to US patents in the total backward citations to foreign patents (USBackShare).
+We construct three outcome variables measuring cross-sector backward citations to US patents (USBackCites), the per-patent rate of backward citations to US patents (USBackRate), and the share of backward citations to US patents in total cross-sector backward citations to foreign patents (USBackShare).

 In our baseline specification, we measure outcome variables using the average of the variables in the three-year window between year t and t + 2.
 Panel A of Table 2 presents summary statistics of the main outcome variables.
 FwdRate and USBackRate are calculated only for observations with non-zero patent counts, while USBackShare is calculated only for observations with non-zero cross-sector citations to foreign patents.
-The summary statistics
+The summary statistics show that the distribution of Patents and FwdCites are highly skewed with the median country-sector-year having values close to zero.
+The distribution of outcomes based on backward citations are similarly skewed.